-Table 1 provides measurements for the total, average and maximum/minimum values of the following measurements: battery load, RAM, CPU and GPU load, and network bandwidth.
+Table 1 provides measurements of the maximal relative impact of the HoloPair prototype on the battery load, RAM, CPU, and GPU load, as well as the total application size.

-The maximal increase in GPU, RAM, and CPU load is bellow 15% of their maximal amounts, while the total network bandwidth for the full execution of the pairing protocol is about 700kB.
+The maximal increase in GPU, RAM, and CPU load is bellow 15% of their maximal amounts, while the total application size is 130 MB.
 Such small performance footprint is expected, considering the small number of messages that our system actually exchanges over the wireless network, and contrasting this with the need to exchange precise spatial data in the process of finding a world anchor for hologram sharing.